Language selection

 Consulting services

 The AfDB engages individual consultants and consulting firms mostly at the planning stage.
 To be considered, it is necessary to register on the AfDB's E-Consultant site.
 Recruitment usually involves a two-stage tendering process with the first step being; "Expression of Interest".
 Refer to Rules and Procedures for Recruitment of Consultants by Executive Agencies.
-Common queries are answered in this Link.
+Common queries are answered on this page Acquisition of Consultancy Services - Firms.

 Opportunities exist to supply goods and services that support the AfDB's corporate operations.
 Those interested must register in the Vendor Kiosk.
 Procurement can involve open competitive bidding, limited tendering, or sole sourcing.
 Competitive bidding opportunities are advertised on Corporate Procurement Notices.